cellml/libcellml/docs/dev_building_newer.rst

 Solution:  You need to add location of the file(s) to the environment path of the project.
 To do this, right-click the project and open the Properties editor.
 Under the menu Configuration Properties > Debugging > Environment click the Edit button, and add the path to your libcellmldl.dll file.
 You should find this file in your build directory in the ``\src\Debug`` folder.

-- The statement should begin with ""PATH"" and then contain a list of semicolon-separated directories.
+- The statement should begin with "PATH" and then contain a list of semicolon-separated directories.
-- The statement should end with ""%PATH%"" in order to include elements included from elsewhere.
+- The statement should end with "%PATH%" in order to include elements included from elsewhere.
 - Note that if your path contains spaces you must surround it with double quotation marks.
 - Note that the end of each path item must be a folder name (not a slash) and terminated with a semi-colon.